-The simplest way to get an exact solution for $S^i$ as functions of space coordinates for a skyrmion is based on it being topologically identical to the instanton in 1+1 dimensions, when the latter one is constructed in Euclidean time.
-Then for a skyrmion with $N = 1$ which goes from north pole at the center to the south pole at infinity we can immediately write the answer \cite{BPST,NSVZ}:
+The simplest way to get an exact solution for $S^i$, as functions of the space coordinates, for a skyrmion relies on the fact that it is topologically identical to the instanton in ${1+1}$ dimensions, with a Euclidean time.
+Then, for a skyrmion with $N = 1$ which goes from the north pole at the centre to the south pole at infinity, we can immediately write the answer~\cite{BPST,NSVZ}: